 Guest Post and Photos By: Anna & Oscar (2.5 years)

 If you’re like me, you might not realise that Berlin has a permanent place in the Top 5 biggest European cities.
-It has more than 3.5 million inhabitants and is divided into 18 districts.
+Berlin has more than 3.5 million inhabitants and is divided into 18 districts.
 It’s basically enormous and that can feel daunting – especially if you’re planning to sightsee in Berlin with kids.

 After six months living here, Oscar and I certainly haven’t discovered it all but we have enjoyed trying.
-Berlin is a great city to discover for families with lots of activities for children.
+Berlin is a great city to discover for families with lots of activities for kids.
 There are children’s café’s, museums, parks and even a shopping centre with a monkey gallery.

 1. Cycle the Streets